moatasem75291/moatasem75291/README.md

 ###

-<p align="left">I'm Moatasem Mohammed from Egypt. 🔭<br>- I’m working as a Data Scientist. 📚 <br>- I'm currently learning NLP preprocessing and Large Language Models (LLM). ⚡<br>- In my free time, I enjoy watching anime and exploring new technologies to stay updated in the field of data science.</p>
+<p align="left">I'm Moatasem Mohammed from Egypt. 🔭<br>- I’m working as a Data Scientist. 📚 <br>- I'm learning NLP and diving deeper with Large Language Models (LLM). ⚡<br>- In my free time, I enjoy watching anime and exploring new technologies to stay updated in the field of data science.</p>

 ###